 The change became effective with the Office of Administration Law filing the change with the Secretary of State, on September 11th, 2017.
-As of this date, the maximum contaminant level (MCL) of 10 parts per billion (ppb) for hexavalent chromium is no longer in effect and the MCL for chromium-6 in California will return back to 50 parts per billion (ppb).
-The Federal MCL standard was not altered and remains the same at 100 parts per billion (ppb).
+As of this date, the maximum contaminant level (MCL) of 10 parts per billion (ppb) for hexavalent chromium is no longer in effect.